 The 5 Keys to Saving Time and Money on Tax Research

-Which is to say that a bit of expert advice and training can go a long way towards saving your company time and money on tax research down the line.
-I’ve conducted countless tax research projects over the years, and my team and I research sales tax issues on a daily basis using a number of different tools.
+This is to say that a bit of expert advice and training can go a long way towards saving your company time and money on tax research down the line.
+As your go-to sales tax training resource, we’ve come up with a systematic approach for you to find the correct answers to sales tax questions in less time.

 1. Identify all the Taxability Scenarios

-The first step is to identify what your question is and to be specific about each of the taxability scenarios you need to evaluate.
+Your first step is to identify what your question is and to be specific about each of the taxability scenarios you need to evaluate.
 If a large number of cases are being evaluated, it may be helpful to organize them into groups that have the same facts or are in the same category.
 Be sure to include all details that could affect the taxability of the transaction.
-And make sure to use any existing knowledge, including prior research projects you or your team has conducted, as a starting point for researching the new scenarios.
+Make sure to use any existing knowledge, including prior research projects you or your team have conducted, as a starting point for researching the new scenarios.
 You’ll also want to gather a list of ideas or keywords that can be used in the research – think of every variation you can so you have better results with your search.
-For example, if you need to know the taxability of software maintenance contracts – that is too broad.
-You need to break it down into canned or custom, mandatory or optional, tangible or electronic delivery, bundled or separate and even what type of application and whether any other exemptions might apply.

 2. Begin the Research